Upper School Curriculum

 Increased independence, freedom, and exploration are the hallmarks of the junior year.
 Every day, eleventh graders demonstrate their ability to thrive academically, athletically, in the performing arts and community service.

-These experiences define the eleventh grade year at Community School:
+These experiences define the eleventh grade year at Sun Valley Community School:

 - Opportunities to lead clubs, take on more prominent roles in plays and musicals, run for student government, and start on varsity teams;